This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 The regular version has about 20g+ of carbs, something that is a no-go when you’re trying to maintain a low-carb or keto way of eating.

 I made this version because by swapping regular rice for cauliflower rice, I’m able to have the deliciousness of pilaf at less than 5g net carbs per serving.
-Plus, cauliflower rice works well with very few changes in so many recipes like my keto cauliflower mushroom risotto, cheese cauliflower grits, and keto cauliflower fried rice.

-This dish is easy to make and requires about a handful of ingredients.
+This dish is easy to make and requires a handful of ingredients.
 To make cauliflower rice pilaf, you’ll need to gather:

 - Butter or another cooking fat

-Why I’m Using Concentrated Bouillon
+Use Concentrated Bouillon

 In this recipe, you’ll notice that I’m using concentrated bouillon and not broth.
 If you’ve made pilaf before, then you might be wondering why.
 I mean, part of the process of making rice pilaf is steaming the rice in broth.

 Well, if you are using frozen cauliflower rice like I am, you want to avoid adding too much liquid.
-Since cauliflower rice cooks much quicker than regular rice and does not not need to absorb liquid to become light and fluffy, I find that regular broth is not needed.
+Since cauliflower rice cooks much quicker than regular rice and does not need to absorb liquid to become light and fluffy, I find that regular broth is not needed.

 What To Serve This With